Wireless random-access networks with bipartite interference graphs

 \begin{definizione}{\bf [The network follows the algorithm]} Denote by $a^* = (v^*_1, \dots, v^*_N)$ the path followed by the network and define

 as the event that the network follows any of the admissible paths up to the first supercritical node (if there is any). \end{definizione}

-Our first main theorem shows how the algorithm helps us to find the mean transition time of the network.
+Our first main theorem consists of three statements and shows how the algorithm helps us find the mean transition time of the network.
 The first statement holds for all three regimes.
 The second and third statements hold for the subcritical and the critical regime only (for which the network follows the algorithm until the last activating node).
 The idea is that the mean transition time of the network can be seen as a weighted sum of the mean nucleation times associated with each activation and of negligible terms representing the time it takes after each activation to bring the network back in the configuration with all the nodes in $U$ active.
+For the second statement, we denote by $\mathcal{A}_k$ the set of (partial) admissible paths until step $k$.
+For the third statement, recall that $A_a$ is the event that the network follows the admissible path $a \in \mathcal{A}$, as defined in \eqref{networkfollowspatha}.
+Note that in both the statements we take the expectation $\mathbb{E}_Q$ on the right-hand side: this averages over the random values $Q^1, \dots, Q^{N-1}$ of the updated queue lengths on which we condition via the nucleation times appearing in each term of the sums.
 For the supercritical regime we do not need any statement, because the mean transition time is known from \cite{BdHNS18} to be the expected time it takes for the queue lengths to hit zero.